 Read the report on the Public Safety and Humane Implications of Persistently Tethering Domestic Dogs.
 This informative document was prepared by the New Mexico Department of Public Safety to explore in depth not only the inhumane aspects of tethering dogs but also the public safety issues created by this practice.

-Review anti-tethering ordinances.
-The number of cities in Ohio that have passed anti-tethering ordinances is growing, including Akron, Ashtabula, Cleveland, Columbus, Delaware, Eastlake, Mentor, Willoughby, and Youngstown.
+Review anti-tethering ordinances (click here).
+The number of cities in Ohio that have passed anti-tethering ordinances is over 50 and growing, including Akron, Ashtabula, Cleveland, Columbus, Delaware, Eastlake, Mentor, Willoughby, and Youngstown.
+In fact, Anderson Township, Dennison and Lyndhurst implemented emergency measures to pass their anti-tethering ordinances citing the need for preservation of the public peace, health, safety and welfare.